Paramveergithub/Calculator/README.md

-This is a Calculator build on html, css, js. to see visit this URL:- 👉 https://calculator-yantra.netlify.app
+This is a Calculator built on html, css, js. to see visit this URL:- 👉 https://calculator-yantra.netlify.app